 In terms of content flow– it should be logical so for section 1 above we might:

 Section 1.
-Evaluate own ability to fulfil key responsibilities of a leadership role.
+Evaluate own ability to fulfil the key responsibilities of a leadership role.

 The theory you want to assess yourself against

 - Your interpretation of what it means